jcchaconjr/BlazorSQLExample/README.md

 Credits to:
 - YouTube users GreatStack for the original Clock sample used to refactor, not to mention Coding Snow for the CSS elements; the Date implementation was my own addition
 - GreatStack was also the inspiration for my Weather component, replacing the original project sample page that displayed mock data in a table.
+I added the metric/imperial option
 - The .NET tutorial series on "Blazor Development for Beginners" for the Movie sample page.
 This page was created as presented so that I could follow along with the video series and understand the components.

 -JC